paoven/graceful-shutdown/README.md

 # graceful-shutdown
-Experimenting with Spring Boot Graceful shutdown feature
+Experimenting with Spring Boot Graceful shutdown feature and Liveness/Readiness Probes for Kubernetes.